 Full Article, Immediate, Permanent, Discoverable, and Accessible to Anyone Free of charge

-We have an article that is peer-reviewed and accepted by an academic community (our contribution will be given in LaTeX as requested for camera-ready), however we do not agree with Springer’s proposed copyright form (essentially giving exclusive rights).
-So, here is what we are proposing instead.
+Background: We have an article that is peer-reviewed and accepted by an academic community, however we do not agree with the publisher's copyright form (essentially giving exclusive rights).
+Here is what we are proposing instead.

 - CC0 1.0